adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

   - This will create a new one-time-use **T**emporary **A**ccess **P**assword; valid for the user for the next 60 minutes.
 It also copies both the user's email and the TAP to the clipboard, and opens a new Edge private window to portal.office.com for convenient sign-in to the user's account.
 - [4.]
 Enable/Disable Account
   - This will toggle "sign-in enabled" for the selected user's account.
+- [5.]
+Off board user
+  - This will connect to the ExchangeOnline module and run the user through an automated off boarding script.
 - [Q.] Go back

 ### *Edit User Profile:*